 One of Bill’s college professors shared some advice that put Bill on the track to success.
 He told Bill, “Make sure you understand the contracts thoroughly.”
-That drove Bill to put a lot of effort into reading insurance contracts in his early years to understand what all the provisions were and talk to the various insurance company claims departments and more.
+That advice drove Bill to put a lot of effort into reading insurance contracts in his early years to understand what all the provisions were, and to talk to the various insurance company claims departments and more.

-Truly understanding contract language equips brokers to accurately compare competing products and show where limits or provisions or exclusions exist.
+Truly understanding contract language equips brokers to accurately compare competing products and show where limits, provisions, or exclusions exist.
 Bill says that if someone wants to go for a contract that’s considerably less expensive than another, it’s extremely important to be able to explain, “Here’s what you’re giving up, and here are the situations that can cause a problem.”

 Do what’s right